-Expansion of value co-creation opportunities in ASEAN-Japan
+■ Expansion of value co-creation opportunities in ASEAN-Japan

-- Accumulation and dissemination of information regarding ASEAN and Japan's market potential and social issues, as well as the technologies, knowledge and know-how required to solve social issues (Creating shared property by accumulating ASEAN-Japan co-creation guidelines and best practices on a digital platform). - > Establishment of a 'field' for matching between ASEAN and Japanese companies (Large companies, MSMEs and Startups) - Development of coordinators with know-how and implementation skills on business development in ASEAN-Japan who can promote co-creation based on an understanding of the needs and strengths of ASEAN and Japanese companies (Large companies, MSMEs and Startups). - Creation of network between young entrepreneurs and stakeholders
+- Accumulation and dissemination of information regarding ASEAN and Japan's market potential and socioeconomic issues, as well as the technologies, knowledge and know-how required to solve those challenges (Creating shared property by accumulating ASEAN-Japan co-creation guidelines and best practices on a digital platform). - Development of coordinators with know-how and implementation skills on business development in ASEAN-Japan who can promote co-creation based on an understanding of the needs and strengths of ASEAN and Japanese companies (Large companies, MSMEs and Startups). - Establishment of a 'field' for business matchmaking between ASEAN and Japanese companies (such as large companies, MSMEs and startups) - Creation of network between young entrepreneurs and stakeholders

-Developing a value co-creation environment in ASEAN-Japan
+■ Developing a value co-creation environment in ASEAN-Japan

-- ➤ Development of a co-creation environment where ASEAN-Japan companies (Large companies, MSMEs and Startups) can form partnerships and obtain access to the 'field', 'funds', 'information' and 'network' that are necessary to conduct demonstration projects. - Provision of support for ASEAN-Japan startups in their expansion and exit phase - > Creation of new industries by ASEAN-Japan companies through "Industry produce" "Rule development," and "Financial assistance" - > Development of mechanism to ensure fair and free competition (e.g., competition policies such as Intellectual Property (IP) protection and competition laws).
+- Development of a co-creation environment where ASEAN-Japan companies (such as large companies, MSMEs and startups) can form partnerships and obtain access to 'test fields', 'finance', 'information' and 'network' that are necessary to conduct pilot projects. - > Promotion of "Leading industries", "Rule development" and "Financial assistance" towards creation of new

+- industries by ASEAN-Japan companies - > Development of mechanism to ensure fair and free competition (e.g., competition policies such as Intellectual Property (IP) protection and competition laws).